kawaicheung/book-on-naming-things/manuscript/0_P_WhatMakesANameGood.md

-# What makes a name good?
+# What Makes a Name Good?

 Lorem ipsum